aspose-total/Aspose.Total-Products/total/en/android-java/conversion/word-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to SXC in Android Applications or Online App" h2="Export WORD to SXC in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORD to SXC conversion feature inside your android applications.
-Firstly, you can convert WORD to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to SXC.
+<h2>Why to Convert</h2>

+Converting Word documents to SXC format is a common requirement for many Android applications.
+SXC is a spreadsheet format used by OpenOffice and LibreOffice, and is a popular choice for data storage and manipulation.
+It is also a great format for sharing data between different applications.

+<h2>How Aspose.Total Helps for Word to SXC Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate WORD to SXC conversion feature into their Android applications.
+The suite includes the feature-rich document manipulation and conversion API Aspose.Words for Android via Java, which can be used to convert WORD documents to HTML.
+This HTML can then be converted to SXC format using Aspose.Cells for Java.
+Aspose.Total for Android via Java also provides a wide range of other features, such as document conversion, document manipulation, document comparison, and more.
+With Aspose.Total for Android via Java, developers can quickly and easily integrate WORD to SXC conversion feature into their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}